westbaykayak/westbaykayak.github.io/risk-assessments/swimming-pool-risk-assessment.md

  * Avoid twisting while lifting carrying
  * avoid over extending while lifting carrying
  * Better to lift one boat with 2 people
- * Ensure Boats and kit are clean before taking thenm to the pool
+ * Ensure Boats and kit are clean before taking them to the pool
- * Be careful to keep dirty shoes out of the pool area while loading boats (lay floor protection or pass boats to people inside the pool but don't walk fromn outside to inside)
+ * Be careful to keep dirty shoes out of the pool area while loading boats (lay floor protection or pass boats to people inside the pool but don't walk Fromm outside to inside)

 ### Paddlers ###

  * No running on the poolside
- * Take care around the edges of pools - no horesplay here
+ * Take care around the edges of pools - no horseplay here
  * Note some tiles are broken - mind feet/hands on these
  * take care not to damage tiles with boats or paddles (especially when rolling near the edge)
  * Watch out for each other - help anyone in trouble